 Whether you want to continue your business operations or wind things down, don’t hesitate to contact us to discuss the impact of bankruptcy on your small business.

-Our experienced attorneys serve small businesses throughout Nebraska and Iowa.
+Our experienced business bankruptcy lawyers serve small businesses throughout Nebraska and Iowa.
 Contact us to speak to one of our experienced bankruptcy lawyers or to arrange a free initial consultation.
 If you cannot come to our Omaha offices, we can consult with you by telephone.

 Small Business bankruptcy FAQs